oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

            at weblogic.management.configuration.DomainMBeanImpl.setJDBCSystemResources(DomainMBeanImpl.java:11444)
            ...
          ```
+  * Look in your `DOMAIN_HOME/optconfig` directory.
+    * This directory, or a subdirectory within this directory, should contain each of your custom situational configuration files.
+    * If it doesn't, then this likely indicates your domain resource `configOverrides` was not set to match your custom override configuration map name, or that your custom override configuration map does not contain your override files.

 * If the Administration Server pod does start but fails to reach ready state or tries to restart:
   * Check for this message ` WebLogic server failed to start due to missing or invalid situational configuration files` in the Administration Server pod's `kubectl log`